 As you know, SharePoint Server 2019 is here.
 Leveraging the great foundation from the 2016 version, the updates are built to give users the modern experience already characteristic of SharePoint Online.

-“Which SharePoint Conference should I attend in 2019?”
-I get this question so many times that I thought this definitely deserves a blog post.
-As part of my job, I continue to visit and present at numerous conferences every year.
+I get this question so many times that I thought this definitely deserves an article.
+As part of my job, I continue to visit and present at numerous conferences every year - including all of the ones listed below.
 While I don’t think that this makes me an expert at SharePoint conferences, I do have a perspective that I can share with folks who are looking to evaluate the choices out there.